 Note, if you fail or forget to check-out you will lose the €4 deposit which will likely be more expensive than the journey cost!
 If you have 12 failed check-outs in a 2 week period the card is disabled – it can only be restored by visiting a customer service desk.

-The cost of a trip has 2 components – a fixed boarding fee and a variable distance fee.
-The current boarding fee in Netherlands for 2020 is €0.98.
+The cost of a trip (using the card balance) has 2 components – a fixed boarding fee and a variable distance fee.
+The current boarding fee in the Netherlands for 2020 is €0.98.
 On top of this each transport company sets its own distance fare.

 GVB in Amsterdam charges €0.170 per km travelled which during a journey is calculated every 50m.
 So this means e-purse journeys of 3km and 10km will cost about €1.49 and €2.68, respectively.
 Compare this with the GVB 1 hour disposable ticket which costs €3.20.